Overcoming Common Obstacles in Treadmill Workouts

 Solution:

-• Make sure to warm up before your workout (e.g., by walking lightly or doing dynamic stretching) and cool down afterward (e.g., by walking slowly and doing static stretching).
-This approach has the potential to ease discomfort, prevent injuries, and avoid pain of this kind.
+• Warm up before your exercise by walking gently or performing dynamic stretching, and cool down by walking slowly and doing static stretching.
+This method may relieve pain, prevent injuries, and reduce discomfort.

 3. Lack of Motivation